Redesign the aft part of an FSAE chassis to dynamically work as an EV car

 In this project, I was given the unique challenge of only redesigning the rear half of an IC chassis to become an EV chassis.
 The fore part of the EV chassis has the same suspension pick up points, pedal box rail, and steering column as its previous IC chassis.

 The drivetrain plates in our first EV chassis did not align properly.
-In addition, the toe link while kinematically correct, was in a position that looked subject to sheer stress that would snap it.
-For these reasons, my chassis had to accomodate both of these problems
+In addition, the toe link while kinematically correct, was in a position that looked subject to shear stress that would snap it.
+For these reasons, my chassis had to accommodate both of these problems.

 This CAD shows the first iteration of our new chassis.
-I was really struggling with suspension pick up points, and packaging the drivetrain so that parts where not to tightly toleranced.
+I was really struggling with suspension pick up points, and packaging the drivetrain so that parts were not too tightly toleranced.